Latest News

 The team ended up with 3/7, having defeated Australia, Chile and “Quzhou International” (a team of 5-year old girls from the International Go School in Quzhou), and…

 • In the first game of the 2025-2026 B-League season the team had to play newly demoted Sweden.
 The match ended a draw which is a good result against a strong country.
-This placed the team fifth, behind Sweden and the three winning teams of that round: Ireland, Belgium and Croatia.
-The next match is on 11th November against Netherlands.
+This placed the team sixth, behind Sweden and the four winning teams of that round: South Africa, Ireland, Belgium and Croatia.
+The next match is on 18th November against Netherlands.

 League Page with game records